Best Documentaries about Northern Ireland and The Troubles

 Spotlight on the Troubles: A Secret History is a powerful and insightful TV series released in 2019.
 The series provides an in-depth look into the complex and multifaceted history of Northern Ireland’s conflict, known as the Troubles.
 Viewers witness not only the impact of political decisions but also the stories of ordinary people affected by the violence.

 Produced by BBC Northern Ireland, this documentary is divided into seven episodes, each focusing on specific key moments in the history of the Troubles.
 With remarkable access to previously unseen footage, the series highlights the tension, violence, and changing public opinion, while also showcasing the determination and resilience of those involved.
+Notably, the series covers significant incidents such as the civil rights march, which played a pivotal role in shaping the course of the conflict.

 The documentary excels in its utilization of interviews with multiple key figures, including politicians, security forces, paramilitary members, and individuals who have been directly impacted by the conflict.
 These interviews provide viewers with a diverse range of perspectives, taking the audience deep into the heart of one of the most complicated periods in modern history.